 Download Links in Power Editor and Ads Manager: One complaint from advertisers is that they don’t know where to find the leads once lead ads are running.
 They are otherwise buried within the Facebook page publisher tools.

 Download Only New Leads: Instead of having to download the entire file again, advertisers will now have the ability to download only the new leads captured during a specific date range.

-Lead Ad Custom Audiences Generated Automatically: Facebook recently rolled out Lead Ad Custom Audiences.
+Lead form custom audiences allow you to create audiences of people who engaged with your Facebook lead ad forms to be used in ad targeting.
+Generated Automatically: Facebook recently rolled out Lead Ad Custom Audiences.
 These are fantastic, allowing advertisers to create audiences of people who have opened, opened and submitted or opened and didn’t submit a form.
 But now these audiences will be generated automatically.

 Scrollable Forms: Originally, a user engaging with a Lead Ad form would need to click multiple times prior to submitting.
 But now Facebook is rolling out a scrollable form that they say results in an improved user experience and higher conversion rate.

 Context Card Custom Image: Lead Ads work great because they are so easy for the user, automatically populating information like name and email address from their Facebook profile.
 But it’s possible they can be too easy, resulting in low quality leads.
 That’s why context cards may be necessary, giving users an additional step and more information about what they are registering for.

 Previously, the context card pulled the image that was used for the ad.
 Now it can be customized to something different…

 Facebook continues to make updates and improvements to Facebook Live.